 Br.
 Jonas is the youngest of three children and comes to us from Queens in New York City.
 He earned his B.S. in Journalism and Technical Writing from NYU Polytechnic School of Engineering and worked for twelve years as a copy editor and page designer at various newspapers across the country.
 He first learned about the Oblates from watching the appearances of Fr.
 Timothy Gallagher, OMV on TV and was recommended to the Oblates by his spiritual director.
 Br.
 Jonas began his first year of postulancy at Our Lady of Grace Seminary in September 2014 and professed his first vows on August 5, 2017.
 Br.
-Jonas is in his second year of theology studies.
+Jonas enters his third year of theology studies in September 2019.

 “In this world there is tribulation, but be of good cheer, for I have conquered the world” John 16:34b

 Daniel hails from Naples, FL, the youngest of two boys.
 He graduated from the University of Florida with a BA in History and Classics (2014) and an MA in History (2015).
 He worked at that university as a liturgy assistant and campus ministry assistant.
 He heard of the Oblates through Fr.
 Timothy M. Gallagher, OMV who was giving a seminar on the Discernment of Spirits.
 Daniel entered the Oblates in September of 2016, and entered the novitiate in August 2018.